Find a Lender-Approved Local Conveyancer in Shepshed

 Commercial Conveyancing solicitors in Shepshed regulated by the SRA

-The list below is a non-comprehensive list of solicitors in Shepshed practicing in commercial conveyancing in Shepshed.
-This could include advice on taking a commercial lease as a tenant
+The firms listed below are a small selection of solicitors in Shepshed practicing in commercial conveyancing in Shepshed.
+This should include advice on buying and selling small and large scale commercial property and agricultural land

 • Hawley & Rodgers, 19-23 Granby Street, Loughborough, Leicestershire, LE11 3DY